Lost-Entrepreneur439/inspiron-n5040-hackintosh/README.md

 - Disk: Toshiba 160GB 7200RPM 2.5"

 ## Issues:
+- Neither VGA nor HDMI work.
+This is a limitation of Apple's Arrandale drivers, they only support LVDS displays (which is how the N5040's internal display is connected)
 - Screen brightness cannot be changed.
 This is a known bug with Arrandale and can't be fixed.
 - NVRAM does not work and likely never will.
 This also means sleep will not work.